PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Our Proposal:

 \subsection{Community Determination}

 During the community determination phase, it is crucial to assess the changes between the current and previous graphs.
 Here, we judge an obvious change between the two graphs by examining the variation in the number of edges.
-The primary reasons for selecting the number of edges as an indicator are as follows: Firstly, significant variations in community characteristics typically arise from alterations in edges.
+The reasons are as follows.
+Firstly, the evolution of the community structure is highly correlated with the dynamic changes of edges in the graph~\cite{leskovec2008statistical}.
+Concretely, the core feature of a community is that its internal connections are dense and its external connections are sparse, and the dynamic changes of edges directly impact this structure.
 Secondly, the edge count in a graph tends to be a large value, and its sensitivity is only 1, allowing it to accurately reflect the feature of the original graph under a small privacy budget.
 Additionally, the number of edges can assist the graph reconstruction process detailed in~\autoref{subsec:graph_recons}.

 \autoref{algorithm:community_determine} outlines the basic process of community determination.
 We first apply the Laplace mechanism at each moment to obtain the number of perturbed edges for subsequent judgment and processing.
 The privacy budget consumed in this step is $\varepsilon_e$, with sensitivity $\Delta f_e=1$.
 When synthesizing the first graph in the streaming data, historical information is unavailable, necessitating the allocation of a privacy budget for community partitioning.
 Here, we utilize the community division method proposed in~\cite{yuan2023privgraph} to achieve differentially private community partitioning (\ie, $Comm\_{div}$).
 The general idea is to first randomly merge the nodes of the original graph into several super-nodes.
 Subsequently, it employs the Louvain approach~\cite{blondel2008fast} to partition the perturbed super-node graph into communities.
-Finally, by considering the number of edges of nodes to various communities, the exponent mechanism~\cite{mcsherry2007mechanism} is applied to fine-tune the community assignments of individual nodes.
+Finally, considering the number of edges of the nodes in various communities, the exponent mechanism~\cite{mcsherry2007mechanism} is applied to fine-tune the community assignments of the individual nodes.
 Following the aforementioned operations, we can obtain the community partitioning result $\mathbb{C_D}$ for the initial graph.